Golf Tutorials

 The way you hold the club has the biggest single influence on where the club face points at impact.
 Period.
 The most common grip fault leading to an open face is a "weak” grip.
 This doesn't refer to grip pressure, but to the position of your hands on the club.
 For a right-handed golfer, a weak grip is when the hands are rotated too far to the left on the handle.

 • A Simple Check: Look down at your left hand when you take your grip.
-If you can only see one knuckle or none at all, your hand is likely too far on top of or to the left on the grip.
+If you can only see one knuckle or none at all, your hand is likely too far on top of, or to the left on, the grip.
 During the swing, as your hands naturally want to return to a neutral position, this weak starting point will cause them to rotate the face open.

 2. Setup and Alignment Flaws

 Sometimes, your body can trick your club face.
 A very common issue is aiming your body too far to the left of the target (again, for a righty).
 You might glance at the target from this "open" alignment and see your square club face is pointing way left.
 What do you do?
-You unconsciously apen the club face at address to get it pointed back at the target before ever swinging.
-You’ve now created a conflict: your body is set up to swing left, and your club face is aimed right.
+You unconsciously open the club face at address to get it pointed back at the target before ever swinging.
+You've now created a conflict: your body is set up to swing left, and your club face is aimed right.
 The typical result is a swing path that cuts across the ball with an open face - the perfect recipe for a slice.

 3. Stalled Body Rotation